 In the emergency response plan, specific campus administrators (the Core Team) are identified who are responsible for oversight of key functions in the event of an emergency or crisis which impacts a large segment of the campus population.
-Members of this Core Team include Vice President of Finance and Administration - Thomas Queenan, Vice President of Student Development - April Vari, Associate Vice President of Campus Operations - Ken Shultes, Director of Environmental Health and Safety - William Shoemaker, Chief of Public Safety - Dee Danser, Director of Media Relations - Christine Dugan, Dean of Students - Leonard Brown, and others.
+Members of this Core Team include Vice President of Student Development - Joyce Bylander, Associate Vice President of Campus Operations - Ken Shultes, Director of Environmental Health and Safety - William Shoemaker, Associate Vice President of Financial Operations & Auxiliary Services - Steve Hietsch, Chief of Public Safety - Dee Danser, Director of Media Relations - Christine Dugan, Dean of Students - Leonard Brown, and others.
 The Core Team coordinates with other campus offices (Wellness Center, HR Services, etc...) and outside emergency response agencies (fire department, Carlisle Regional Medical Center) as needed.